 You can click on pictures to enlarge them

-Like Bulgaria, it is a little-known country which deserves to be known.
+Like Bulgaria, it is a little-known country which deserves to be better known.
 However, the reasons are different.
-Indeed, it is near and easily accessible for most European countries; it's even said that this is where whole Europe meets.
+Indeed, it is near and easily accessible for most European countries; it is even said that is where whole Europe meets.
 But actually, it suffers from the competition imposed by countries around (Italy, Croatia and Austria) with a long asserted tourist identity.
 However, it must be more than a crossroads or a stopover because it has many treasures to reveal.

 It is a small capital with a provincial appearance, yet including countless churches and museums.
-The historic center, not very extensive, flourishes in a soothing architecture.
+The Historic Center, not very extensive, flourishes in a soothing architecture.
 Contrasts and colors fit perfectly.
 Baroque is the predominant style, but Art Nouveau and Neo-Renaissance style buildings have their place as well.

-Armfuls of fresh and colorful flowers hang casually along the Ljubljanica quays and the bridges overlooking it, including the famous Triple Bridge with a Venetian character.
+Armfuls of fresh and colorful flowers hang casually along the Ljubljanica quays and the bridges overlooking it, including the famous Triple Bridge (photo) with a Venetian character.
 The atmosphere is young, warm and lively.
 The daily market brings cheerfulness to the old center and draws some musicians who come to perform.

 The Castle set high up offers a view from above over the city.
 It is located in both green and shaded surroundings.
 It is rather pleasant to visit.
 However, the presence inside of metal protective structures, including cable railings, can be regrettable.
 The choice of materials going better with stone, such as wood, would have been more appropriate.
-To join it, two options are available to you: the funicular, or climb on foot for the bravest.
+To join it, two options are available to you: the funicular, or the ascent on foot for the bravest.

 At night, Ljubljana is both very romantic and very carefree.
 The lighting shows off the main buildings to advantage.
 Flames from the torches sometimes hanging at regular intervals along the banks of the Ljubljanica - lined with countless cafés and restaurants - give the place an undeniable charm, simply magical.
-Lanterns and candles on tables and pedestal tables come to complete this soft luminosity, so does the subdued lighting of street lamps.
+Lanterns and candles on tables and pedestal tables come to complete this soft luminosity; so does the subdued lighting of street lamps.
 Street performances are diverse, but the one which appealed to us especially was the musician on glasses who played famous symphonies, which lent themselves perfectly to the fairy night atmosphere of the city.

-Finally, let's be honest: if according to you, vacation means an unbridled nightlife scouring trendy discos overnight, you will not be completely satisfied.
+Finally, let us be honest: if according to you, vacation means an unbridled nightlife scouring trendy discos overnight, you will not be completely satisfied.
 In Ljubljana, people like partying in their own way.
 It is friendly, people are happy to live, pleasant and cheerful without being exuberant.
 Young or old, all love to laugh, to have fun very simply.

 Ljubljana is an indefinable atmosphere, a pleasant sweetness of life.
 It is more romantic than expansive.
-There, you feel good, you feel alive.
-Quite simply.
+There, you feel good, you feel alive… quite simply.
 You leave it feeling melancholic, because once you fell under its spell and finally adopted it, you leave a part of yourself there.

 Celje is a town filled with history, but which has paradoxically a few interesting buildings to offer.
 Its only real attraction is its Old Castle.
 Majestically perched on its rocky promontory and slightly outlying, it seems to watch over the austere city.
-That’s why you are immediately tempted to turn your eyes away from the latter to take a intrigued and admiring look to that monument with a massive silhouette.
+That’s why you are immediately tempted to turn your eyes away from the latter to take an intrigued and admiring look to that monument with massive outlines.
 It has all the characteristics of medieval fortified castles.
 Various festivities take place there all along the year, but the most interesting is the medieval fair accompanied with a particularly copious feast.

 In the same way, Velenje only has its castle as a major point of interest.
 It was built in the 13th century in Renaissance style, as evidenced by its towers and its courtyard with arches.
 It has undergone some renovations, but its overall appearance almost remained the same.
 It houses a museum, a boutique with an old-fashioned charm, and an inn from the 1930’s filled with authenticity.
 Finally, the town was partner with Maribor, European Capital of Culture in 2012.

-This border region with Austria and Italy is mostly occupied by the Julian Alps and the breathtaking Triglav National Park.
+This border region with Austria and Italy is mostly covered by the Julian Alps and the breathtaking Triglav National Park.
 It abounds in remarkable natural sites, and includes two medieval towns: Škofja Loka and Kranj.

 Bled is a must-see.
-The «Pearl of the Alps» is on its own a real attraction which draws crowd.
-The lake overhung by its castle (Blejski Grad), which dates from the early 11th century.
+The «Pearl of the Alps» is on its own a real attraction that draws crowds.
+The lake is overhung by its castle (Blejski Grad), which dates from the early 11th century.
 The bishops of Brixen took up residence there.
 It has a drawbridge, a small museum and a chapel from the 16th century in Gothic style.
-The famous island and its Holy-Mary of the Assumption Church are embedded in blue water with the mountains tops in the background make it an unforgettable place.
+The famous island and its Holy-Mary of the Assumption Church are embedded in blue water with the mountains tops in the background.
 It is a real postcard landscape where many photographers - professional or amateur - linger for a long time.
-It has also hot springs.
+It also enjoys hot springs.
 Even if it seems at hand from the lakeshore, the small island appears to be both mysterious and dreamlike when it is bathed in mist.
 You can reach it on board a pletna, charming local gondola.
-The walk around the lake is a real delight.

 Bovec is a paradise for enthusiasts of rafting, canoeing, canyoning and skiing in winter.
 At night you can attend a summer tradition in small Slovenian villages’ cemeteries: the inhabitants come to honor the memory of the dead by placing candles and lanterns on the graves.
 Bovec cemetery is slightly sloping, overhung by the mausoleum and its steps.
 Without gate, it is accessible to everyone night and day.
-The sight is even more magical when an incredibly deep cloudless sky permits you to admire the stars as well.
+The sight is even more magical when an incredibly deep cloudless sky allows you to admire the stars as well.
 Warning: if you stay in a hotel, you will have to pay a tourist tax before you leave.